 If the condensation is forming on the interior surface of the window glass, it can mean your home has unusually high humidity, which could indicate an air conditioning or venting problem.
 However, if this is happening during cold months, it indicates that your window insulation isn’t as effective.
 Heat loss can also happen at this point.
-The reverse can also happen during hot and humid days if the windows feel cool to the touch at the exterior surface.
+The reverse can also happen during hot and humid days if the windows feel cool to the touch on the exterior surface.
 You may need to consider replacement windows with a lower U-Factor if this persists.

 Condensation forming between the glass panels is a less common occurrence.
-If the seal between the sash and glass panels is broken, moisture may get in between and collect at the cooler side.
+If the seal between the sash and glass panels is broken, moisture may get in between and collect on the cooler side.
 If the window package is filled with insulating gas, the panels will gradually press together.